 A robust risk management framework is an integral part of operational service delivery and the decision-making process.
+The Council has a Performance and Risk Management Framework in place which provides visibility and assurance that there is a robust approach to managing performance and risk.
 An up to date and regularly reviewed Risk Management Policy and Strategy is maintained.
 This requires that both Directorate and Strategic Risk Registers are maintained with appropriate action plans to mitigate and manage identified risks.
-The strategic risk registers are reviewed and updated by the Senior Leadership Team as appropriate.
-Directoraterisk registers are reviewed within team meetings.
+The strategic risk registers are reviewed and updated at the Senior Leadership Team as appropriate.
+Directorate risk registers are reviewed within team meetings.

 To ensure that risk is considered when decisions are made, all reports presented to Members must include a risk assessment of the actions or implications within the report.
 This assessment also covers legal and financial and value for money considerations.
-Decisions that are due to be made by elected members identify risks and categorise them as high and low probability and high and low impact on the Authority and plans are put in place in order to reduce the probability of those risks occurring and to reduce the service impact if they do occur.
+Decisions that are due to be made by elected members identify risks and categorise them as high and low probability and impact on the Authority and plans are put in place in order to reduce the probability of those risks occurring and to reduce the service impact if they do occur.
 Risk assessments are also put in place as part of the Council's Project Management process.

 Risk management is part of the regular training delivered to officers and members.
 Risk Management responsibility falls within the remit of the Council's Audit and Standards Committee indicating its importance within the context of good governance.
 The Strategic Risk Register is also be reported to Cabinet to ensure those agreeing and implementing policy decisions, do so in knowledge of the context of the risks being faced by the Council.
-An internal audit review of the Council's Performance and risk Management Framework was undertaken in 2021/22 and provided good assurance over both the control environment and compliance

-How we comply with the CIPFA/Solace Framework
+How we comply with the CIPFA/SOLACE Framework

-The following sections list the key elements of the systems and processes that comprise the Council's governance framework with a commentary setting out how the arrangements comply with each of the principles that are laid out in the CIPFA/ SOLACE Framework - Delivering Good Governance in Local Government.
+The following sections list the key elements of the systems and processes that comprise the Council's governance framework with a commentary setting out how thearrangements comply with each of the principles that are laid out in the CIPFA/ SOLACE Framework - Delivering Good Governance in Local Government.